SOVIET SECRETS AND MYSTIC PEOPLE OF THE DEEP URALS

 DAY 1 – Khanty-Mansiysk

-Khanty-Mansiysk is also the capital of the Khanty-Mansi Autonomous Okrug aka Yugra, an oil-rich self-governing region originally created by the Bolsheviks as a putative administrative homeland for the aboriginal Mansi and Khanty people, the two Finno-Ugric titular nationalities inhabiting the area since the dawn of time.
+Khanty-Mansiysk also happens to be the capital of the Khanty-Mansi Autonomous Okrug aka Yugra, a self-governing region originally created by the Bolsheviks as a putative administrative homeland for the aboriginal Mansi and Khanty people, the two Finno-Ugric titular nationalities inhabiting the area since the dawn of time.

-During your time in Khanty-Mansiysk you'll have the unique chance to meet with local representants of the Khanty and Mansi ethnicities, who will share with you the fascinating tales and the mystic secrets of their endangered culture.
+During your time in Khanty-Mansiysk you'll have the unique chance to meet with members of the local Khanty and Mansi communities, who will share with you the fascinating tales and the mystic secrets of their endangered culture.

 Overnight in Khanty-Mansiysk.